engineyard/ey-docs/pages/ssl-certificates.md

 But it doesn't show you how to purchase the certificate from [Godaddy](http://www.godaddy.com) or [Verisign](http://www.verisign.com), etc.  You'll need to assess your company's needs and make that decision on your own.

-Then, we pick up after you've purchased you're certificate and are ready to install your SSL certificate to your application on Engine Yard AppCloud.
+Then, we pick up after you've purchased you're certificate and are ready to install your SSL certificate to your application on Engine Yard Cloud.

-Here's the information **you need** to get SSL working on Engine Yard AppCloud.
+Here's the information **you need** to get SSL working on Engine Yard Cloud.

 ## Generate Your SSL Certificate Key and Signing Request